 Need a pharmacy in Kennewick, WA?
-Visit Safeway Pharmacy at 5204 W Clearwater Ave for prescription refills, flu shots, COVID-19 vaccines, and walk-in vaccines close to home.
+Visit Safeway Pharmacy at 5204 W Clearwater Ave, near the intersection of W Clearwater Ave and N Edison St, for prescription refills, flu shots, COVID-19 vaccines, and walk-in vaccines close to home.

 Safeway Pharmacy in Kennewick also offers everyday pharmacy services including medication reviews, pet prescriptions, blood pressure support, diabetes consultations, and health screenings, making it easier to take care of your health in one convenient stop.

-Looking for vaccines in Kennewick?
-Safeway Pharmacy offers immunizations for children, teens, and adults, including flu, COVID-19, shingles, pneumonia, RSV, and back-to-school vaccines.
+Safeway Pharmacy offers many immunizations for children 3 years and older, teens, and adults, including flu, COVID-19, shingles, pneumonia, RSV, and back-to-school vaccines.

 You can also manage prescriptions and schedule vaccines in the Safeway app.
 With most insurance plans accepted, Safeway Pharmacy is a convenient option for pharmacy care in Kennewick.